Tips to Baking Perfect Cookies

 Nothing is better than the flavor and richness that butter adds to cookies, but maragine will also produce good results as long as you use a margarine that contains at least 80 percent vegetable oil.
 If it's not clear on the front of the box, check the nutrition label: The margarine should have 100 calories per tablespoon.
 Margarines with less than 80 percent vegetable oil have a high water content and can result in tough cookies that spread excessively, stick to the pan, or don't brown well.

-2. Measure accurately.
-Nested metal or plastic measuring cups are intended for dry ingredients, such as flour and sugar.
+Metal or plastic measuring cups are intended for dry ingredients, such as flour and sugar.
 When you measure flour, stir it in the canister to lighten it (you don't need to sift).
 Gently spoon flour into a dry measuring cup and level the top with the straight edge of a metal spatula or knife.
 Don't pack the flour into the cup or tap it with the spatula or on the counter to level.

 Measuring spoons are used for smaller amounts of both dry and liquid ingredients.
 Most sets of measuring spoons have a tablespoon, teaspoon, 1/2 teaspoon, and 1/4 teaspoon.